Fit By Sci(ence)

 Googling at Midnight.

 You're not the only one.
-These are the questions former athletes ask when nobody's watching.
+These are the questions people ask when nobody's watching.

 The Body Questions